shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "Yes, sir."
 Wryonin got on his belly and did 20 pushups.

-Mudrich set down the cart and joined Wryonin on the ground, knocking out the pushups.
+Mudrich joined Wryonin on the ground, knocking out the pushups quickly.

 Ersatzica cautiously stepped up next to them and began stretching.